 Effects: Damage to a moderate number of well-built structures… Poorly designed structures receive moderate to severe damage.

 What does this mean in ITSM terms?
-What will be the impact of these ABC issues?
+What will be the impact of these ABC of ICT issues?

 “Damage to a moderate number of well-built structures…”

-Even well built (framework centric organizations) will be damaged by the impact of ABC with their digital transformation, such as the challenges of collaboration skills, and customer and value focus which can impact trust and credibility.
+Even well built (framework centric organizations) will be damaged by the impact of the ABC of ICT with their digital transformation, such as the challenges of collaboration skills, and customer and value focus which can impact trust and credibility.

 Earthquake proof measures won’t take too much effort but are needed.
 Investments will need to be made!

 “Poorly designed structures receive moderate to severe damage…”

 Organizations that say things like “We have an ITIL compliant tool, we don’t need processes!” or “We have implemented ITIL” or “My framework is better than your framework” or “We have installed DevOps.”
 Or those thinking that a certificate equates to behavior change may face resistance, frustration, lack of goal realization, and severe damage.
 Putting your organization’s digital transformation aims at risk.Even well built (framework centric orgs) will be damaged by the impact of ABC with their #digitaltransformation, such as the challenges of collaboration skills, & customer & value focus which can impact trust and credibility -… Click To Tweet

 Earthquake proof measures are a must and will be expensive and effort-intensive!